-Yet the dry zones – where residents vote directly on liquor license applications – are chapters in a longer, ongoing story.
-The 1920 poll that created these anachronistic alcohol-free pockets culminated half a century of campaigns in Australia and beyond for local alcohol controls, prohibitions and vetoes including policies called ‘local option’.
+Yet the dry zones – where residents can vote directly on liquor license applications – are chapters in a longer, ongoing story.
+The 1920 poll that created these anachronistic alcohol-free pockets was the culmination of half a century of campaigns in Australia and beyond for local alcohol controls, prohibitions and vetoes including policies called “local option”.

-A paper recently presented at the Urban History Planning History conference tracked the rise and demise of local option policies, and the legacies for cities like Melbourne today.
-The paper for UHPH used archival records and historical Geographical Information System (GIS) techniques to show the workings, debates and impacts of local option in Victoria.
-Tracking the emergence local level controls from the 1860s, it showed the influence of policies like the ‘statutory limit’ in 1885 – capping hotel numbers at a set ratio (1 per 250 people: very high by today’s standards).
+Tracking the emergence of local level controls from the 1860s, you can see the influence of policies like the “statutory limit” in 1885 – capping hotel numbers at a set ratio (1 per 250 people: very high by today’s standards).
 Later, the powerful License Reduction Board closed over 1,300 hotels across Victoria ahead of a compulsory state-wide poll.

-Through Victoria’s 1920 local option poll, a 3/5th (60 percent) majority of district voters returning ‘no license’ (prohibition) would close all hotels in a district.
-A simple majority (50 percent) voting ‘reduction’ or ‘no license’ would reduce license numbers by a quarter.
-Two districts returned ‘no license’, while 71 districts voted for reduction.
-The remaining 143 voted for continuance.
-Had the ‘no license’ threshold been 50%, a further 25 ‘dry zones’ would have resulted in Victoria.
-In other countries including the US, NZ and Canada, hundreds of towns, counties, and states became dry by similar means.
+In the end, two districts returned “no license”, while 71 voted for reduction.
+The remaining 143 districts voted for continuance.
+Had the “no license” threshold been 50%, there would have been a further 25 “dry zones” in Victoria.
+In other countries including the United States, New Zealand and Canada, hundreds of towns, counties, and states became dry by similar means.